simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 The app variable here is ASP.NET Core’s `IApplicationBuilder`abstraction that gets injected into the `Startup.Configure` method.

-What we see here is that our `AspNetUserContext` adapter depends directly on the `IHttpContextAccessor` abstraction.
-We can do this because `IHttpContextAccessor` is one of the framework’s abstractions that we know for sure is registered as a singleton.
-For most framework and third-party services however, we will have no idea what lifestyle it is registered with, and therefore, resolving them directly using the `ApplicationServices` property of [IApplicationBuilder](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Builder/IApplicationBuilder/) is a pretty bad idea.
+What you see here is that the `AspNetUserContext` adapter depends directly on the `IHttpContextAccessor` abstraction.
+You can do this because `IHttpContextAccessor` is one of the framework’s abstractions that are known to be registered as Singleton.
+For most framework and third-party services, however, we will have no idea what lifestyle it is registered with, and therefore, resolving them directly using the `ApplicationServices` property of [IApplicationBuilder](https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNetCore/Builder/IApplicationBuilder/) is a pretty bad idea.

-Due to [another design flaw](https://simpleinjector.org/decisions#dont-allow-resolving-outside-an-active-scope), ASP.NET Core allows resolving scoped instances through the `ApplicationServices` property, but returns those components as singletons!
-In other words, if we were to request any framework and third-party services through `ApplicationServices`, the chances are that we would get a stale instance that would break our application at runtime—and ASP.NET Core will not inform us of our mistake.
-Instead of throwing an exception the ASP.NET Core will fail silently and leave our application in a potentially invalid state, maybe causing an `ObjectDisposedException` or worse.
+Due to [another design flaw](https://simpleinjector.org/decisions#dont-allow-resolving-outside-an-active-scope), ASP.NET Core allows resolving Scoped instances through the `ApplicationServices` property, but returns those components as Singletons!
+In other words, if you were to request any framework and third-party services through `ApplicationServices`, the chances are that you would get a stale instance that would break your application at runtime—and ASP.NET Core will not inform you of that error.
+Instead of throwing an exception, ASP.NET Core will fail silently and leave your application in a potentially invalid state, maybe causing an `ObjectDisposedException` or worse.
 This is actually yet another incompatibility with Simple Injector; Simple Injector blocks these types of invalid resolves by throwing an exception.

-UPDATE: ASP.NET Core 2.0 mitigates the resolution of scoped instances from the root container, when running in development mode.
-However, it will still not detect the resolution of any disposable transients from the root container.
-This will lead to memory leaks.
+UPDATE: ASP.NET Core 2.0 mitigates the resolution of Scoped instances from the root container, when running in development mode.
+However, it will still not detect the resolution of any disposable Transients from the root container.
+This will still lead to memory leaks.

 Instead of using the `ApplicationServices` property, it would be better to resolve services using the `HttpContext.RequestServices` property.
-The following adapter shows an example when dealing with framework dependencies with a lifestyle that is either not singleton or unknown:
+The following adapter shows an example when dealing with framework dependencies with a lifestyle that is either not Singleton or unknown:

 {{< highlight csharp >}}
 public sealed class AspNetAuthorizerAdapter : IAuthorizer